library(auk)

 - 1,000 checklists: in this case the species is rare with 1% of checklists reporting the species.

-Remember that the prevalence of a species on eBird checklists (e.g. 10% of checklists detected a species) is only a relative measure of the actual abundance of that species.
+Remember that the prevalence of a species on eBird checklists (e.g. 10% of checklists detected a species) is only a relative measure of the actual occupancy probability of that species.
 To appear on an eBird checklist, a species must occur in an area and be detected by the observer.
 That detectability always plays a role in determining prevalence and it can vary drastically between regions, seasons, and species.

 to combine the checklist and observation data together to produce zero-filled, detection/non-detection data.